Friday, October 31, 2014

 All of the rain we had a few weeks ago is much appreciated by my yard and landscaping.
 Hubby mowed and I trimmed and it looks super pretty.
 I am ready for cooler weather, though.
 I would like to sit outside more often.

 I discovered that Trader Joe's has some really yummy choices for lunch.
-Scout and I split two different wraps and some rippled swet potato chips.
-It was really good!
-And yes, I had wine with mine as I also bought a case of Two Buck Chuck.
+Scout and I split two different wraps and some rippled sweet potato chips.

 Monday, October 20, 2014